A man writing something down in a notebook

 Best for: Comprehensive procure-to-pay automation

 Coupa is a business spend management platform that combines procurement, invoicing, expenses, and payments into a unified system.
-For AP teams, Coupa’s automation and invoicing tools digitize supplier invoices, apply validation rules, and route those invoices through PO and non-PO matching and approval workflows before they post to the financial system.
+For AP teams, Coupa’s automation and invoicing tools digitize supplier invoices, apply validation rules, and route them through PO- and non-PO-matching and approval workflows before they post to the financial system.

 Coupa also includes payment management capabilities that link approved invoices to payment runs, centralizing visibility into outgoing payments and cash flows.